Independent Custody Visiting Volunteer Scheme

 What is the Independent Custody Visiting Scheme?

-Independent Custody Visiting was established in 1984 on a non-statutory basis to provide assurance to local communities about how those in the custody of the police are being treated.
-In 2003 custody visiting became statutory and the Home office issued a Code of Practice for PCCs and Independent Custody to follow.
-To accompany the Code of Practice, the Independent Custody Visiting Association (ICVA) produced the National Standards to support effective custody visiting.
+Independent Custody Visiting (ICV) was established in 1984 on a non-statutory basis to provide assurance to local communities about how those in the custody of the police are being treated.
+In 2003, custody visiting became a statutory requirement, and the Home Office issued a Code of Practice (PACE Code C) for Police and Crime Commissioners (PCCs) and Independent Custody Visitors (ICVs) to follow.

 How and why did Custody Visiting start?